lastfm-docs/api-docs/docs/codes.md

 The HTTP 429 Too Many Requests response status code indicates the user has sent too many requests in a given amount of time ("rate limiting").

 A Retry-After header might be included to this response indicating how long to wait before making a new request.

+### HTTP Status Code 500: Internal Server Error
+The HyperText Transfer Protocol (HTTP) 500 Internal Server Error server error response code indicates that the server encountered an unexpected condition that prevented it from fulfilling the request.

+This error response is a generic "catch-all" response.
+Usually, this indicates the server cannot find a better 5xx error code to response.
+Sometimes, server administrators log error responses like the 500 status code with more details about the request to prevent the error from happening again in the future.

+##### The Mozilla Docs have been referenced in the last section of this page